shodutta92/SimuTix/README.md

 - `dat` is an optional parameter, if you used `DISK` commands in sigma to read from a `.dat` file, provide the path to the file.
 - `parameters` is a list of parameter objects, the order of this list is **very** important!
 The order of the parameters must match the order in your sigma model, otherwise the model will break.

-Element in the `parameter` list:
+Item in the `parameter` list:
 - `name` is the actual parameter name, for consistency, please use the same names you defined in your sigma model.
 - `display` is the friendly version of the variable name, this is what will appear in simulation form, it should be something descriptive and easy to understand.
 - `default` is the default value the form should begin at.
 When there get to be lots of parameters, it will be very cumbersome to enter in each one every time.
 Instead we can begin with a default value.

-- The order of sigma.parameters is **very** important
-    - It **must** match the order of the parameters in your Sigma model
+###graphs
+    "graphs": [
+        {   "name": "Queue vs Time",
+            "x-axis": "TIME",
+            "x-display": "Time (seconds)",
+            "y-axis": "QUEUE"
+            "y-display": "Number in Queue"
+        },

+        {   "name": "Server vs Time",
+            "x-axis": "TIME",
+            "x-display": "Time (seconds)",
+            "y-axis": "SERVER"
+            "y-display": "Servers Available"
+        }

+    ],
+- `graphs` is a list of graphs objects to be displayed after the simulation completes.
+The order signifies the display order of the graph on the results page.
+Item in the `graph` list:
+- `name` is the title that appears above the graph
+- `x-axis` is the sigma variable to be used on the x-axis
+- `x-display` is what is displayed on the x-axis, it can provide more description than the variable name
+- `y-axis` is the sigma variable to be used on the y-axis
+- `y-display` is what is displayed on the y-axis, it can provide more description than the variable name

+###server
+    "server": {
+        "hostname": "localhost",
+        "port": 9000
+    }

+- `server` are advanced settings for running the server.
+If you are unsure what to do here, leave the default values, you should not have a problem.
+- `hostname` is the ip address or host for the server to run only
+- `port` is the port number

+## Debugging
-- If the server is throwing a Key Error, you likely have a mismatch between a parameter in your settings.json and the Variables in your sigma model.
+- If the server is throwing a Key Value Error, you likely have a mismatch between a parameter in your settings.json and the Variables in your sigma model.
 Go back to sigma and make sure all parameters are defined.

-- dat is optional!, If your model does not require a dat file, please leave the field blank.